rizac/stream2segment/README.md

 In case of installation problems, we suggest you to proceed in this order:

- 1. Look at [Installation Notes](#installation-notes) to check if the problem has already ben observed and a solution proposed
+ 1. Look at [Installation Notes](#installation-notes) to check if the problem has already been observed and a solution proposed
  2. Google for the solution (as always)
  3. [Ask for help](https://github.com/rizac/stream2segment/issues)